cjerry1243/RNN_phoneme_recognition/README.md

 # RNN Phoneme Recognition
-Use recurrent neural networks for speech recognition in TIMID.
+Use recurrent neural networks for speech recognition in TIMIT.

 CRNN is also used in this program.